wtnwin111/interview/src/com/interview/design/DesignProblem.md

     *HINT: double linked list to maintain the visit sequence, and HashMap to enable O(1) searching.*

+    Implement LFU Cache.

+    *HINT: double linked list put in a HashMap frequencies <frequency, list head>, and HashMap to enable O(1) searching. every time visit a Node, increase it frequency, and put in another frequencies entry, keep tracking lowest frequency, when insert a key,value pair doesn't exist, if the cache is full, delete one from lowest frequency entry.*

 15. Design a data structure to achieve operation insert, delete, search and random access all in O(1).

     *HINT: Array can insert, random access in O(1), could use to store element.
 HashMap can insert, delete, search in O(1),